christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     `venv` environment mechanism relies on Python executable ability to configure its environment from local files (if present) and load local packages.

+    Inside the environment, paths are modified to:

+    XXXX

+    XXXX does it see global packages ?

 - `conda`

-    In conda, environments are not linked to a particular directory.
-They are stored directly in `~/miniconda2/envs/`.
+    Conda does not use Python executable ability to configure its environment from the local directory except for itself.
+In conda, packages and environments are stored directly in `~/miniconda2/`, in `~/miniconda2/pkgs/` and `~/miniconda2/envs/` respectively.

     To create an environment: